g-freire/web-scraping-tools/profiling-parser-designs/README.md

 This project was oriented to produce a statistical perspective of different parsers tunings.
 It was created to help register more empirically the parser performance.
 For the comparisons, the same main API,network and CPUs were used.
-Each result corresponds to the mean of 10 script executions results.
+Each result corresponds to the mean of 10 script executions managed by the scheduler
 #
 ##### eg. benchmarking algos using different (n) CPU processes / parser libs
 # ![Screenshot](static/profiling-table.png)